evandcoleman/Lights-Legacy/README.md

 ### iOS App ###

 Nothing special is required for this part.
 Just open the Xcode project, build, and install.
 The server address can be set from inside the app.

+## TODO ##

+* Add more animations
+* Allow editing of scheduled events
+* Add speed and brightness settings for animations
+* Make Mac version